florath/rmtoo/contrib/vmsetup/Readme.rst

 * No additional support (like EMail, phone or IRC)
 * No guaranteed reaction times.
 * No guaranteed bug fix times.
+* No backup of data.
-* No backup or security hardening
+* No security hardening of OS.
 * No git / no baselines
 * No remote GUI access / only text console.
   Either ssh can be used (might be slow) or the created documents must